Customize service detection in Service Detection v2

 Service detection rules

-• Rules apply only to spans.
+• Rules apply to spans, metrics, and logs.

 • Rules are evaluated in order, from top to bottom.